Today’s mortgage rates

 Looking further ahead, Fannie Mae and the Mortgage Bankers Association (MBA) each has a team of economists dedicated to monitoring and forecasting what will happen to the economy, the housing sector and mortgage rates.

 The numbers in the table below are for 30-year, fixed-rate mortgages.
-Fannie’s were updated on Oct.
-10 and the MBA’s on Oct.
-27.
+Fannie updated its forecast on January 13 and the MBA updated theirs on January 21.

 Of course, given so many unknowables, these forecasts might be even more speculative than usual.
 And their past record for accuracy — due to the volatile nature of interest rates — hasn’t been wildly impressive.